gabrielsim/bible-overlay/README.md

-# Bible Overlay — KJV (Offline)
+# Bible Overlay
 ### Church PowerPoint Presenter Overlay

-A desktop app that displays KJV Bible verses over your PowerPoint slides.
+A desktop app that displays Bible verses over your PowerPoint slides.
-All 31,102 KJV verses are embedded — **no internet required after first setup**.

 Works on **Windows** and **macOS**.

 ---

-## 📋 Requirements
+## Requirements

 - **Windows 10/11** or **macOS 11+** (both Intel and Apple Silicon)
 - **Node.js** (free) — download from https://nodejs.org (choose the LTS version)